Joyce de Guatemala

-Joyce de Guatemala Bush Vourvoulias (born Joyce de Guatemala Bush; 25 February 1938- 2000) was a Mexican sculptor and author.
+Joyce de Guatemala Bush Vourvoulias (25 February 1934 – 14 February 2000) was an American sculptor and author.

 Early life

-Bush Vourvoulias was born in Mexico City to Cassius Albert Bush and Martha Bush, of Guatemalan descent.
+Bush Vourvoulias was born at the French Hospital in Mexico City to an American diplomat Cassius Albert Bush from Tennessee, and a Guatemalan mother, Martha Prado.
 She died in 2000 after a brain aneurysm.
 She wrote about her own works and portfolios and focused her art on the environment and people in isolation.

 Bush Vourvoulias studied Fine Arts at various institutions around the world, including the University Autonoma de Mexico, University of Wisconsin and Silpakorn University (Bangkok).

 Career

-She held Artist-in residency at the Brandywine Workshop in Philadelphia and worked as a cultural specialist multiple times in parts of the world.
+She was artist-in residence at the Brandywine Workshop in Philadelphia and worked as a cultural specialist multiple times in parts of the world.
 Her art was displayed in institutions such as the Philadelphia Art Alliance, Institute of Contemporary Art, Latin American Guild arts, Associacion Tikal.